bghira/SimpleTuner/README.md

 * VAE (latents) outputs are precomputed before training and saved to storage, so that we do not need to invoke the VAE during the forward pass.
 * Since SDXL has two text encoders, we precompute all of the captions into embeds and then store those as well.
-* Train on a 40G GPU when using lower base resolutions.
+* **Train on a 40G GPU** when using lower base resolutions.
+Sorry, but it's just not doable to train SDXL's full U-net on 24G, even with Adafactor.
 * EMA (Exponential moving average) weight network as an optional way to reduce model over-cooking.

-With this script, at 1024x1024 batch size 10, we can nearly saturate a single 80G A100!

-At 1024x1024 batch size 4, we can use a 48G A6000 GPU, which reduces the cost of multi-GPU training!

 ## Stable Diffusion 2.0 / 2.1